Olive Garden Fettuccine Alfredo Reduced-Fat

 Menu Description: "Fresh vegetables, beans and pasta in a light tomato broth—a vegetarian classic."

-This copycat Olive Garden minestrone soup recipe is jam-packed with beans, zucchini, onion, tomatoes, carrots, pasta, and spices; but O.G.'s secret formula doesn't include chicken broth.
+Olive Garden's minestrone soup is jam-packed with beans, zucchini, onion, tomatoes, carrots, pasta, and spices; but O.G.'s secret formula doesn't include chicken broth.
 Canned vegetable broth found in the soup aisle of most markets works as a base here in this secret formula that bursts with flavor as a purely vegetarian dish.

 The first Auntie Anne's pretzel store opened in 1988 in the heart of pretzel country—a Pennsylvanian Amish farmers' market.
 Over 500 stores later, Auntie Anne's is one of the most requested secret clone recipes around, especially on the internet.